-FOR IMMEDIATE RELEASE Contact: Amber (Cason) Crossen acason@heartlandalliance.org (O) 312.870.4960 (M) 217.206.5664
+FOR IMMEDIATE RELEASE

+July 9, 2019 Contact: Amber (Cason) Crossen acason@heartlandalliance.org (O) 312.870.4960 (M) 217.206.5664

-Growing Number of Illinois Counties Facing Threats to Social and Economic Well-Being Over half of counties in Illinois are on Heartland Alliance's Poverty Watch or Warning lists, new data show
+More Than Half Of Illinois Counties Facing Threats To Social And Economic Well-Being

+67 out of 102 Illinois counties are on Heartland Alliance's Poverty Watch or Warning lists

-CHICAGO, IL.
-July 23, 2018-Over half of Illinois counties are facing significant barriers to well-being, according to new data from the Social IMPACT Research Center at Heartland Alliance.
-These new data show that Illinois residents are faring worse on poverty, unemployment, teen birth, and high school graduation rates.
-The new analysis found that 52 out of 102 Illinois counties are on either the Poverty Watch or the Poverty Warning lists.
-This is an increase from last year, when 30 out of 102 Illinois counties were on the Poverty Watch or Poverty Warning lists.
+CHICAGO, IL.-New data from the Social IMPACT Research Center at Heartland Alliance show that Illinois residents are faring worse on poverty, unemployment, teen birth, and high school graduation rates.
+The new analysis found that 67 out of 102 Illinois counties are on either the Poverty Watch or the Poverty Warning lists, which are created using Heartland Alliance's County Well-Being Index.
+This is an increase from last year, when 52 out of 102 Illinois counties were on the Poverty Watch or Poverty Warning lists.